Algorithm for Discovering Genetic Interactions in Genome-Wide Association Studies (BridGE)

 - Personalized medicine

 The Academic License is available for teaching and non-profit research.
-The requirements for running the software are:

 Please contact us if you are interested in licensing the technology for commercial purposes.